- Center Research Programs

 - Tessie October, M.D., MPH

 Dr. October and her team are funded by a NIH K23 award to evaluate strategies for improving parent clinician communication during decision-making for critically ill children.
 The team is pilot testing a communication skills training intervention targeted to clinicians and assessing this intervention in terms of outcomes at the parent, patient, and clinician level.
-As a young investigator, Dr. October has received additional funding from the Children’s National Health System Board of Visitors grant, a CTSI-CN Voucher Award, and The George Washington University Fellowship program to support her research program.
+As a young investigator, Dr. October has received additional funding from the Children’s National Hospital Board of Visitors grant, a CTSI-CN Voucher Award, and The George Washington University Fellowship program to support her research program.

 Improving Hospital-to-Home Transition for Children